 I was most excited to see the penguins, because they’re my favorite on the TV show.
 Or, more accurately, one of them is my favorite.
 Grobi waddled his way into my heart in this episode, in which his sass was set to maximum overdrive.
 Unfortunately, I didn’t think to check what color the band on his flipper is before we left.
 So, I have no idea if I actually saw him or not.

-I also managed to get this rather nice shot of an African penguin with my phone’s camera, because another visitor had been reaching into the enclosure and luring it over by pretending she had food.
+I also managed to get this nice shot of an African penguin with my phone’s camera, because another visitor had been reaching into the enclosure and luring it over by pretending she had food.

 It was really cool to see Odin, Tierpark Hagenbeck’s huge, blind walrus.
-On Leopard, Seebär und Co., there’s an episode where they separate him from the other walruses, because there was a fear he might accidentally crush the babies because he can’t see them.
+On Leopard, Seebär und Co., there’s an episode where they separate him from the other walruses, because there was a chance he might accidentally crush the babies because he can’t see them.
 In another episode, he rejoins the group.
 During our visit, he was separated from the females again.
 I didn’t see any babies, but perhaps they’ve recently had some?
 Anyway, the walruses are some of my favorite animals on the show, so I was happy to recognize Odin.
 Meanwhile, the other walruses were swimming in circles up to the window in the underground viewing area.

-We saw every animal in Tierpark Hagenbeck, I think, other than the tapirs and giant otters.
+We saw every animal in Tierpark Hagenbeck, other than the tapirs and giant otters.
 I was disappointed about the former, but definitely not the latter.
 Although I love all animals, there is something deeply unsettling to me about the way giant otters look and sound.
 Regular otters (which Tierpark Hagenbeck keeps with the orangutans) are amazing and adorable.
 Giant otters are nightmare fuel.

 Hopefully, we’ll make time to visit the Berlin Zoo in the near future.
 I also want to visit the Munich Zoo, though that might be a long time from now, as getting my husband to agree to a trip to Bavaria is like pulling teeth.